rackspace/runway/docs/source/cfngin/persistent_graph.rst

 .. note::
-  It is recommended to enable versioning on the :attr:`~cfngin.config.cfngin_bucket` when using persistent graph to have a backup version in the event something unintended happens.
+  It is recommended to enable versioning on the |cfngin_bucket| when using persistent graph to have a backup version in the event something unintended happens.
   A warning will be logged if this is not enabled.

-  If CFNgin creates a :attr:`~cfngin.config.cfngin_bucket` for you when persistent graph is enabled, it will be created with versioning enabled.
+  If CFNgin creates a |cfngin_bucket| for you when persistent graph is enabled, it will be created with versioning enabled.

 .. important::
-  When choosing a value for :attr:`~cfngin.config.persistent_graph_key`, it is vital to ensure the value is unique for the :attr:`~cfngin.config.namespace` being used.
+  When choosing a value for :attr:`~cfngin.config.persistent_graph_key`, it is vital to ensure the value is unique for the |namespace| being used.
-  If the key is a duplicate, :class:`stacks <cfngin.stack>` that are not intended to be destroyed will be destroyed.
+  If the key is a duplicate, Stacks that are not intended to be destroyed will be destroyed.

 When executing an action that will be modifying the persistent graph (deploy or destroy), the S3 object is *"locked"*.